ilatif/active_reloader/README.md

 This is a `PHP` and `jQuery` based library that reloads page automatically as soon as you write new code or update existing code and save that particular file or whenever you add / remove some icon, image, css file from your project.
 The main goal of this library is to free web developers / designers from manually refreshing browser after making changes.

-Manually refreshing browser again and again is a hassel. `ActiveReloader` will smoothly handle that part and you will see a huge difference in your productivity.
+Manually refreshing browser again and again is a hassle. `ActiveReloader` will smoothly handle that part and you will see a huge difference in your productivity.

 See following demo where browser is automatically getting refreshed to pick-up new changes as soon as user is saving the file.